 The designation of heritage may be granted when a building is deemed to be a good example of a particular type or style, or deemed to have historic or cultural significance to the neighbourhood, or is associated with a significant person or event.

 Registering a heritage home is done through the Vancouver City Heritage Register.
 As part of the process, the City may alter or relax zoning guidelines for the property, allowing greater freedom for homeowners looking to restore their houses.

 For those concerned about the costs of restoring their property, it’s important to find tools to help reduce them.
-The Restore It!
-Grant, offered through the Vancouver Heritage Foundation, can contribute to the restoration work.
+Vancouver Heritage Foundation’s Heritage Conservation Grants can contribute to the restoration work.

 The program “provides funding opportunities through two categories of heritage conservation grants: Planning Project Grants and Conservation Project Grants.
 The grants can support owners or stewards in the care of their historic site with financial assistance and professional guidance, helping to achieve a high standard of heritage conservation to sustain heritage places and the many benefits they offer for communities for the long term.”

 - The site must be on the Vancouver Heritage Register or planning an application to get on the Register.
 If you are unsure if your site is on the Vancouver Heritage Register check here.